websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud.md

 Prepare your environment for the migration in advance to ensure the migration process starts smoothly.

-If you have not already done so, then complete the tasks in the [Initial Setup Overview](./getting-started/initial-setup-overview.md) to ensure that your DXP Cloud environment is up and running as expected.
-In case you run into problems during the migration, you may also want to enable [Support Access](./troubleshooting-support-access.md); enabling Support Access gives Liferay DXP Cloud Support staff more capacity to help if necessary by giving them access to your project's console, logs, and more.
+If you have not already done so, complete the tasks in the [Initial Setup Overview](./getting-started/initial-setup-overview.md) to ensure that your DXP Cloud environment is up and running as expected.
+In case you run into problems during the migration, enable [Support Access](./troubleshooting-support-access.md); enabling Support Access gives Liferay DXP Cloud Support staff more capacity to help if necessary by giving them access to your project's console, logs, and more.

-Additionally, set up your repository (using [GitHub](./getting-started/configuring-your-github-repository.md), [Bitbucket](./getting-started/configuring-your-bitbucket-repository.md), or [GitLab](./getting-started/configuring-your-gitlab-repository.md)) to confirm that you can make deployments.
+Set up your repository (using [GitHub](./getting-started/configuring-your-github-repository.md), [Bitbucket](./getting-started/configuring-your-bitbucket-repository.md), or [GitLab](./getting-started/configuring-your-gitlab-repository.md)) to confirm that you can make deployments.
 The migration requires deploying multiple changes throughout the process, so you must be able to deploy them to proceed with the migration.

 ## How Do I Begin the Migration?